c00lgat/OBSIDIAN/Networks and Subnetting.md

 A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
 Each subnet in a VPC must be associated with a route table; the route table controls routing for the subnet.

 **Destination 0.0.0.0/0** is set to **Target nat-xxxxxxxx**.
 This means that traffic destined for the internet (0.0.0.0/0) will be sent to the NAT gateway.
 The NAT gateway will then forward the traffic to the internet.

+---
+## Network Hardening
+**Amazon Inspector** runs scans that analyze all your network configurations—such as security groups, network access control lists (network ACLs), route tables, and internet gateways—together to infer reachability.
+You don't need to send packets across the virtual private cloud (VPC) network or connect to Amazon Elastic Compute Cloud (Amazon EC2) instance network ports.
+It’s like packetless network mapping and reconnaissance.

+From Amazon Inspector, you will use the **network reachability package** to analyze your network configurations to find security vulnerabilities in your EC2 instances.
+The findings that Amazon Inspector generates also provide guidance about restricting access that is not secure.